-Much of western borer of Israel is the Mediterranean Sea.
+Much of western border of Israel is the Mediterranean Sea.
 From the urban metropolis that is Tel Aviv, to the villages and remote beaches of the Western Galilee, this diverse and beautiful coastline.
 The Coastal Plain is home to most of Israel’s population, urban, economic, cultural and leisure activities, including some of the country’s coolest and most unique sites and activities.

 Israel’s Mediterranean Coastal Plain starts in the North with Israel’s border with Lebanon.
 The area between here and the major port city of Haifa is known as the Western Galilee.
 Sparsely populated, the Northern border is home to the cliffside caves at Rosh HaNikra.
 Moving south are small towns, and inland kibbutzim and moshavim, historic farming communities, small deserted coves and expansive beaches.
 Just north of Haifa is the city of Akko home to a UNESCO World Heritage Site in its ancient Old City.